-- Our future success depends on our ability to retain our chief executive officer, chief operating officer and other key members of our management team and to attract, retain and motivate qualified personnel. - We expect to expand our development, regulatory and sales and marketing capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt its operations. - Business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses. - If we obtain approval to commercialize LUM-201 outside the United States, we will be subject to additional risks. - Our internal computer systems, or those of our CROs or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our drug development programs.
+• Our future success depends on our ability to retain our chief executive officer, president and other key members of our management team and to attract, retain and motivate qualified personnel.

+- We expect to expand our development, regulatory and sales and marketing capabilities, and as a result, we may encounter difficulties in managing our growth, which could disrupt our operations. - Business disruptions could seriously harm our clinical trials, future revenue and financial condition and increase our costs and expenses. - If we obtain approval to commercialize LUM-201 outside the United States, we will be subject to additional risks. - Our internal computer systems, or those of our contract research organizations ("CROs") or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our drug development programs.